marcio-maker/Readme.md/README.md

 Amazing Code!

-I started this project and set myself a big challenge.
-My area of knowledge´s completly different.
-I started coding, since in the pandemic 2019.
-Since then I´m discovering a new World the programation.
-"In addition to being a programming enthusiast, I am an hairdresser and visagist with extensive experience in creating unique and personalized styles that enhance the beauty and individuality of each client."
+Hello, my name is Márcio Gemelli, I am 41 years old and I am passionate about transformation and evolution.
+My journey began as a hairdresser and visagist, where I gained extensive experience in creating unique and personalized styles, always enhancing the beauty and individuality of each client.

-Now, I am transitioning into the tech world, focusing on AI, UX, programming, and full stack development."
+I spent a considerable time living in Europe, where I had the opportunity to expand my horizons and gain new perspectives.
+Now, I am back in Brazil, living in São Paulo, and I continue my relentless pursuit of growth and innovation.

+During the pandemic, I discovered a new passion: programming.
+Since then, I have immersed myself in this universe, constantly learning and challenging myself.
+This journey has led me to explore and specialize in incredible areas such as Artificial Intelligence, UX, programming, and full stack development.

+Now, I am determined to combine my creativity and technical skills to make a difference in the tech world.
+I believe that my diverse experience allows me to bring a unique and innovative perspective to every project I am involved in.

 ## methodology
 *  Online courses